India Open 2023: Dates, Schedule And Players To Watch

 Answer: India Open 2023 is all set to commence on January 17 and will continue till January 22.

-Answer: In Malaysia, India Open 2023 will be live-streamed the Badminton World Federation’s official YouTube channel BWF TV.
+Answer: In Thailand, India Open 2023 will be live-streamed on the Badminton World Federation’s official YouTube channel BWF TV.

 Answer: The India Open 2023 finals are scheduled to be held on January 22, 2023.